lynnlangit/Hello-AWS-Data-Services/1_storage/2_EFS-EBS-FSx/README.md

 #### Amazon S3 (Simple Object Storage) and Glacier
 - provides simple object storage and file archiving (the latter using the AWS Glacier service) using buckets w/unique names
 - Use cases: hosting website images and videos, data analytics, and both mobile and web applications
-- Object storage manages data as objects (data types are stored in their native formats)
+- S3 manages data as objects (data types are stored in their native formats)
-- There is no hierarchy of relations between files with object storage — data objects can be distributed across several machines
-- You can access the S3 service from anywhere on the internet depending on IAM permissions (can be public)
+- Access the S3 service from anywhere on the internet depending on IAM permissions (can be public)
 - Learn more about Amazon S3 [common operations on objects and buckets](https://docs.aws.amazon.com/AmazonS3/latest/dev/using-with-s3-actions.html)

 #### AWS EBS (Elastic Block Storage)